 If you are made redundant and this is an occupational scheme, you have to stop paying into it and have the option to either:

-- leave your pension where it is to carry on growing until your retire
+- Leave your pension where it is to carry on growing until you retire.

 You might be allowed to transfer your fund to a salary-related scheme with a new employer, but you’ll need to check if they’re okay with that.
 You should also find out how much the transfer will cost to see if it’s worth your while.